gburtini/Probability-Distributions-for-PHP/README.md

 A userland PHP implementation of a number of tools for working with statistical distributions in PHP.

 **Compatibility**: PHP 5.3 and above.
-Tested on `5.3` through `7.1` as well as `nightly`.
+Tested and supported on `5.4` through `7.1` as well as `nightly`.
 We do *not* currently support `hhvm`.
+As Travis-CI stopped easily supporting PHP 5.3, we stopped testing on it.

 Installation
 ------------
 This package is available in Packagist/Composer as ``gburtini/distributions``.
 For noncomposer uses, clone the repository and require files directly.

-For pre-PHP 5.3 uses, require the pseudonamespaced implementation classes in the `ugly/` subdirectory and prefix all class names with `GBPDP_`.
+For deprecated pre-PHP 5.3 uses, require the pseudonamespaced implementation classes in the `ugly/` subdirectory and prefix all class names with `GBPDP_` -- unfortunately, this strategy will be forked in to a branch and abandoned going forward, so only PHP 5.4+ will be supported.

 Supported Distributions